 - Confirming the issue by clicking on the badge that best represents “removing a review” (pictured below).

 - Providing your contact details so the support team can follow up with you.

 Then the fun part comes: you get not one, but two large text boxes to tear down the bad review, systematically, like a lawyer seeing red.
 You get to use up to 1,000 characters per text field, and you get two text fields (for some reason).
 It’s the most cathartic part about learning how to remove fake negative reviews from Google.
 It can take some detail and argumentative skills, but this is what a response looks like.

 Notice how the request draws a direct connection between the content of the review and specific policy violations.
-That’s the key to getting a bad Google review removed, since Google’s reps won’t usually go out of their way to look into the details (unfortunately).
+That’s the key to getting a bad Google review removed.
 It falls to the business to make a case against the bad review.

-There’s no guarantee that it will work, as Google gets the final say (and its reps rarely take responsibility), but I’ve had good luck with this process so far.
-If Google still won’t remove it, however, then you’ll have to reply to it to mitigate the damage it causes.
+There’s no guarantee that it will work, as Google gets the final say, but I’ve had good luck with this process so far.
+If Google still can’t remove it, then you’ll have to reply to it to mitigate the damage it causes.

 How to Reply to a Bad Google Review

 Not every bad review is spam or fake.
 Sometimes people have poor experiences, and that’s when you need to roll up your sleeves to respond directly.

 It’s important to draw upon your reserves of empathy before so much as touching your keyboard—bad reviews don’t always contain details for you to verify.
 Empathy, humility, and caution will maintain your diplomatic credibility.
 That’s what responding to bad reviews is all about really.
 It isn’t about trying to win back the angry customer who wrote it.
 That person doesn’t want anything to do with you.